-(Last updated Sept 2017)
+(Last updated March 2024)

 Information about driving in Zimbabwe

-Driving yourself around Zimbabwe means you have more independence, which often provides a more authentic experience.
-Self-driving is one of the best ways to explore the country’s national parks – but bear in mind that if you’re going into the bush, a 4×4 is highly recommended.
+Self-driving is one of the best ways to explore the country’s national parks – but bear in mind that if you’re going into the bush or a national park, a 4×4 is highly recommended.

 It’s probably best to fly into a city and then rent a car, rather than driving through one of the borders from South Africa.
 At the moment, the Beitbridge border from South Africa isn’t recommended for first-time visitors, as the delays and paperwork can be time-consuming (more info on this at the bottom of this post).